etherfi-protocol/etherfi-avs-operator-CLI/README.md

            ./avs-cli predicate prepare-registration --operator-id {operator_id} --avs-signer {address_of_generated_ecdsa_key}

 3. Wait for confirmation from the ether.fi team that your registration is complete
-4. Proceed to run the hyperlane node software
+4. Proceed to run the predicate node software

 ## Ether.fi Admin Flow